bollasap/converts-disparity-from-grayscale-to-color/README.md

-# Converts the Disparity Map from Grayscale to Color
+# Converts a Disparity Map from Grayscale to Color
-A simple program in Matlab that converts the Disparity Map from grayscale to color.
+A simple program in Matlab that converts a Disparity Map from grayscale to color.

 ## Input Image
 The disparity map that used as input.